ninghaohello/ALAD/README.md

 The whole pipeline is separated into two parts:
 (1) Run DSGD_CNMF.py in python, which implements CNMF and get factor matrices W and H
 (2) Run DSGD_CNMF_FindOutlier.m in MATLAB to detect anomalies
-(An example result is in the ‘Disney’ folder, in which you can evaluate directly by calling the function)
+(An example result is in the ‘disney’ folder, in which you can evaluate directly by calling the function)

 ## Reference in BibTeX:
 @inproceedings{liu2017accelerated,